WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

 To implement {{semantics-load-metadata}}, the parser MUST run the following steps, taking the `stream` as input.

-1. Seek to the start of `stream`.
+1. Seek to offset 0 in `stream`.
+Assert: this operation doesn't fail.

-1. Wait for 10 bytes to be available from `stream`.

-1. If the wait fails or if reading 10 bytes from `stream` doesn't return the bytes with hex encoding "84 48 F0 9F 8C 90 F0 9F 93 A6" (the CBOR encoding of
+1. If reading 10 bytes from `stream` returns an error or doesn't return the bytes with hex encoding "84 48 F0 9F 8C 90 F0 9F 93 A6" (the CBOR encoding of
    the 4-item array initial byte and 8-byte bytestring initial byte, followed by 🌐📦 in UTF-8), return an error.